bradleythornton/minimal-mistakes/_posts/2017-08-22-responder_fun.md

 Domain [domain1] :
 ```

-Then a listing of the credentials dumped for you
+Then a listing of the credentials will be dumped for you

-Best part is SMB Hashes are vulnerable to pass-the-hash attacks so no need to waste the time cracking them.
+The best part about SMB hashes are that they can be vulnerable to pass-the-hash attacks so no need to waste the time cracking them.
 This works because SMB logins do not use a salt.
 The hash equals access to the correct response to the server challenge.

 ## Move laterally for domain admin credentials
 ACTION: Log in with acquired credentials to various assets in search for Domain Admin credentials
 RESULT: Domain Administrator credentials acquired

-SMBExec has the ability to rapidly login to several assets to check for domain or enterprise admins are logged in.
+SMBExec has the ability to rapidly login to several assets to check for domain/enterprise admins that are logged in.
 So we just keep harvesting and moving onto other machines until we find what we're looking for.

 ```
 Choice: 7